raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 These instructions will serve as a guide or a reference for deploying Sitecore XP1 v9.0 in a fully scaled on-premise environment.

 In the following scenario below, every core roles and XP service roles is performed by a dedicated server.
 This is a pre-built topology and is also known as XP1 Scaled.
-However, roles can be combine into a single instance, e.g. all xConnect and xDB roles (i.e. Collection, Collection Service, Marketing Automation, Marketing Automation Reporting, and ReferenceData) can be installed in a single instance.
+However, roles can be combine into a single instance, e.g. all xConnect and xDB roles (i.e. Collection, Collection Search, Marketing Automation, Marketing Automation Reporting, and ReferenceData) can be installed in a single instance.

 We will be referencing *the diagram* below in our instructions to come.